 Hi!
 We’re Carrie & Travis, two small potatoes from Idaho, transplanted to Switzerland as expats in search of adventure.
-Now “ex-potatoes” living in Germany, we write about what it’s like uprooting our lives to move half way around the world.
+Now “ex-potatoes” living in Germany, we write about what it’s like uprooting your life to move half way around the world.
 We share lots of helpful guides for future expats looking to make the leap, but we also just love to travel in general, so you’ll find even more content about incredible places to visit in Europe and beyond.

 We firmly believe that travel isn’t a luxury only some can afford.
-Travel can be possible for anyone who loves it.
+Travel can be possible for anyone who loves it and makes it a priority.
 If you don’t have a ton of money or time to spend in Tahiti or the Himalayas, explore what’s right beyond your own backyard!
 You’d be amazed how many times we’ve moved somewhere new or visited an attraction only to have locals tell us they’ve lived there their whole life and never visited/tried X, Y, Z. When you adopt the attitude that you’ll go anywhere or do anything, the whole world becomes filled with travel opportunities.
 Dream big, but if you can’t make those dreams happen just yet, start small.
 We know it’s possible because that’s exactly what we did!

 So what’s our story?
 Who are we?